 Lead service lines are usually connected to residential plumbing using solder.
 If you look for where the service pipe comes through the basement wall, a lead line will typically have a solder "bulb" where it connects to the plumbing.

-If you suspect that you have a lead line or if you are unsure, please contact the District to schedule an inspection.
+If you suspect that you have a lead line or if you are unsure, please contact the District at: (516) 466-4413 or Info@mlwd.net to schedule an inspection.